Authentic voices made by and for children!

 Innovation

-Then, the demanding steps usually used for the creation of an adult professional voice were adapted to a child’s habits and behaviour.
+The demanding steps usually used for the creation of an adult professional voice were adapted to a child’s habits and behaviour.

 When recording an adult, recordings have to be homogeneous throughout the sessions, from one day to the next.
 It is clearly impossible to ask the same of children.
 Our R&D team had to rethink and adapt the process for young speakers.
 The development of the children’s voices has required tremendous dedication and specialized work from our experts.
+Specific recordings of children’s typical exclamations and sounds have also be done to create an even more natural and spontaneous audio result.

 Once the recordings have been done, the raw material needs to be processed and then repeatedly tested to make sure words are pronounced correctly and sound natural.

 Creating the first two voices took more than 2,500 hours of research, recording, processing and development.
-To learn more about this process, watch the short video, “Text to speech, how does it work?”.

 This ground-breaking project has been enormously fulfilling and reflects our long time leadership in this field.

-• Merel
+• Swedish;

 00:00 / 00:00